Justice Kennedy, U.S. Supreme Court's pivotal vote, to retire

 Kennedy is a traditional conservative who sometimes joined the liberal justices on key rulings, earning a reputation as the court’s “swing” vote who heartened conservatives and liberals alike, depending on the issue.
 Kennedy on Tuesday joined the court’s four other conservatives in giving Trump a huge legal victory by upholding the Republican president’s travel ban targeting people from several Muslim-majority countries.

 Kennedy’s decision was disclosed on the final day of the court’s current term, which began in October.
-On Wednesday, he joined his fellow conservative justices in a 5-4 ruling that dealt a major setback to organized labor by shutting off a key union revenue source.
+On Wednesday, he joined his fellow conservative justices in a 5-4 ruling that dealt a major setback to organized labor by shutting off a key union revenue source. [nL1N1TT0O2]

 Trump on Wednesday said Kennedy had great vision and heart.
-The president said he will begin a search immediately for a new justice.
+The president said he will begin a search immediately for a new justice, with a list of 25 candidates.
 The Republican-led Senate can be expected to push to have the new nominee confirmed and on the court before the justices begin their next term in October.

 Trump already has left an imprint on the court, restoring its 5-4 conservative majority with the appointment of Justice Neil Gorsuch last year after the president’s fellow Republicans in the Senate in 2016 refused to consider Democratic former President Barack Obama’s nominee, Merrick Garland.